aress31/vulcan/README.md

 ## A `PowerShell` script that simplifies life and therefore... phishing. 🎣

 A `PowerShell` script to automate the creation of consitent and efficient macro-enabled `Word` documents.
-At the time of writing, the `indirect` template yields great results at evading most AVs, including `Windows Defender`.
-This script is a wrapper around [MSFVenom](https://www.offensive-security.com/metasploit-unleashed/msfvenom/) - made possible thanks to [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) that use templates to create `Word` implant with a one-liner.
+At the time of writing, the `indirect` template yields great results at evading most AVs, including `Windows Defender` in some cases.

+This `PowerShell` script is can be viewed as a third-party add-on to [MSFVenom](https://www.offensive-security.com/metasploit-unleashed/msfvenom/) - made possible thanks to [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) - that leverage templates to quickly and easily - *encoded* - create `Word` implants.

-The community is greatly encourage toward building and improving upon the existing features. 🐺
+Users/stargazers are greatly encouraged toward contributing to improving and extending this project. 🐺

 ### ⚠️ Do not be a dummy...
 Do not submit the produced implants to VirusTotal. 🤢

 ## Features

-- `VBA` templating -> do not hesitate to submit more templates.
+- `Visual Basic` templating (`.\assets\templates`) -> **do not hesitate to submit more templates**.
+- Decoding routines/functions (`.\assets\decoders`) -> **do not hesitate to submit more templates**.
-- Fine-tuning of *bloody* `VBA` line-continuation using `-Treshold`.
+- Fine-tuning of *bloody* `Visual Basic` line-continuation using `-Treshold`.

 ## Requirements